 Storrs HPC Cluster

-Hi-speed parallel storage is provided; 1000TB of scratch storage and 100TB of persistent storage (expanding to 200TB this summer).
+Hi-speed parallel storage is provided; 220TB of scratch storage and 3.65PB of persistent storage, including archive storage.

-We have four types GPU nodes available, listed in a table below.
+We have four types GPU nodes available, with a total of 135 general-purpose GPUs, listed in a table below.

-The Storrs HPC cluster is supported by three full-time staff, and three or more student workers.
+The Storrs HPC cluster is supported by three full-time staff, and two or more student workers.
 Scientific applications are installed as needed; to date over 200 have been made available.

 GPU Node Details